-Principle One: Simplicity breaks through, so don’t stuff everything onto the cover.
+Truth One: Simplicity breaks through, so don’t stuff everything onto the cover.
 Focus!

-Principle Two: Prioritize your communications hierarchy.
+Truth Two: Prioritize your communications hierarchy.

-Principle Three: Assess designs against the brief, not personal taste.
+Truth Three: Assess designs against the brief, not personal taste.

-Principle Four: Real-life…assess design in situ.
+Truth Four: Real-life…assess design in situ.

-Principle Five: Consistency, consistency, consistency.
+Truth Five: Consistency, consistency, consistency.